 Unfortunately, this new approach won’t remove numerous duplicates of files that your Mac has floating around from before the update.
 Thankfully, there is a solution to that.
 Using a macOS app Gemini 2, you can scan your whole drive for duplicates and safely delete those that aren't needed.
 Download Gemini 2 for free and give it a try.

 2. Improved storage when using partitions

-Another benefit of this macOS file system is that it solves one of the most common problems of partitions.
+Another benefit of this macOS file system is that it solves one of the most common partitions' problems.
 Under the old Mac file system, once one partition ran out of space, it was full.
-Now APFS seeks out new space, then creates a container around the partitions.
-When one partition is full, yet needs more space, APFS provides it from the container, even if it’s not adjacent to the partition that needs the extra space.
+Now, APFS seeks out new space, then creates a container around the partitions.
+When one partition is full yet needs more space, APFS provides it from the container, even if it’s not adjacent to the partition that needs the extra space.

 3. Enhanced data integrity and encryption

 APFS handles how files are saved more effectively than the legacy Mac file structure.
-At the point where a new file is going to be saved, APFS uses a new copy-on-write process, so that a new version is created and the old version only released once the save has been completed successfully.
+At the point where a new file is going to be saved, APFS uses a new copy-on-write process so that a new version is created, and the old version is only released once the save has been completed successfully.

 Making the most of APFS